bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 <!-- theme:  -->

 ### Note
 > Custom field values are limited to **250** characters.
-For additional information on custom fields and their use-cases, see [Custom Fields](https://support.bigcommerce.com/s/article/Custom-Fields).
+For additional information on custom fields and their use cases, see [Custom Fields](https://support.bigcommerce.com/s/article/Custom-Fields).

 </div>